threepointone/glamor/docs/createElement.md

 // how to install the createElement shim

-a drop-in replacement for React.createElement, allowing you to pass a `css` prop to dom elements.
+a drop-in replacement for React.createElement, allowing you to pass a `css` prop to elements.
+The props is converted to a className and added to the element.

 usage